Sklup55/enhance-mini-website--NEW/instr.md

 To customize the text layout, you can adjust the text color and other attributes.

-7. To achieve this, select the entire text and press **Tab** on your keyboard.
+7. To achieve this, select the entire text and press the `Tab` key on your keyboard.

 8. Click on the `Open document settings` button which opens to the bottom right.